Laser Tattoo Removal Pittsburgh

 R20 Method Laser Tattoo Removal Pittsburgh

 The R20 technique uses a laser to trace the entire tattoo.
 The laser causes gas bubbles form on top of the skin that contain bits of tattoo pigment.
-Once the bubbles start to disappear, the laser can be used again, this time penetrating more deeply into the skins.
+Once the bubbles start to disappear, the laser can be used again. this time it penetrates more deeply into the skin.
 In one session, four passes of the treatment can be done, reaching further and further into the skin.

 The PicoSure removes tattoos quicker and more thoroughly than other machines.
 It can even remove tough colors such as reds, purples, greens and yellows.
 The Pico Sure uses PressureWave technology, which shatters the ink quickly.

 The PicoSure removes the tattoo within 4-8 treatments, without destroying the surrounding skin.
 About 75% of our patients have seen significant results within just 3 treatments!